 Because Crohn’s disease often recurs after surgery, people considering it should carefully weigh its benefits and risks compared with other treatments.
 Surgery may not be appropriate for everyone.
 People faced with this decision should get as much information as possible from doctors, from nurses who work with colon surgery patients (enterostomal therapists), and from other patients.
 National advocacy organizations can suggest local support groups and other information resources.

 People with Crohn’s disease may feel well and be free of symptoms for substantial spans of time when their disease is not active.
-Despite the need to take medication for long periods of time and occasional need for hospitalizations, most people with Crohn’s disease are able to hold jobs, raise families, and function successfully at home and in society.
+Despite the need to take medication for long periods of time and the occasional need for hospitalizations, most people with Crohn’s disease are able to hold jobs, raise families, and function successfully at home and in society.

 Research has shown that the course of pregnancy and delivery is usually not impaired in women with Crohn’s disease.
 Even so, women with Crohn’s disease should discuss the matter with their doctors before pregnancy.
 Since the most important factor in achieving a successful pregnancy is control of the Crohn’s inflammation it often suggested that patients continue their Crohn’s medication during the pregnancy.
 Your obstetrician will work closely with your gastroenterologist to address these issues.
 Most children born to women with Crohn’s disease are unaffected.
 However, children who do get the disease are sometimes more severely affected than those who get the disease as an adult.
 This can result in slowed growth and delayed sexual development in some cases.